materials-data-facility/scythe/docs/source/contributor-guide.rst

 #. *Adhere closely to the original format.*
     If feasible, try to stay close to the original data format of a file or the output of a library used for parsing.
-    Deviating from already existing formats complicates later modifications to a parser.
+    Deviating from already existing formats complicates modifications to a parser.

 Beyond recommendations about the data type, we have a recommendations for the parser behavior: